 2. 2004-D Wisconsin Quarter (High/Low Leaf Error)

-The 2004-D High/Low Leaf Error Wisconsin Quarter is one of the most famous and sought-after errors in the series.
+The 2004-D High/Low Leaf Error Wisconsin Quarter is one of the series’s most famous and sought-after errors.
 Two varieties of this error have been identified on the reverse side of the coin, where a corn stalk is depicted: the high-leaf and low-leaf versions.
 In both cases, an additional leaf appears on the corn stalk, which was not part of the original design.

-The high-leaf variety features an extra leaf positioned higher up on the corn stalk, near the middle, while the low-leaf variety has a leaf that appears lower, closer to the bottom of the stalk.
+The high-leaf variety features an extra leaf positioned higher up on the corn stalk, near the middle.
+In contrast, the low-leaf variety has a leaf that appears lower, closer to the bottom of the stalk.
 These errors are believed to have resulted from intentional die modifications, and both are collectible due to their uniqueness.
-Values can range from $50 up to over $1,200 if graded and certified.
+Values can range from $50 to over $1,200 if graded and certified.

 Condition | Value |